-Earning a certificate in Media and Entertainment Law in addition to your LLM degree gives you the insights and practical skills to succeed in legal practice relating to film, television, communications, digital media and the internet, copyright and trademark, music, sports, and much more.
+Earning a certificate in Entertainment Law in addition to your LLM degree gives you the insights and practical skills to succeed in legal practice relating to film, television, communications, digital media and the internet, copyright and trademark, music, sports, and much more.
 It also offers you a credential that demonstrates your specialized training in this exciting area of the law.

-Our Media and Entertainment Law courses emphasize the importance of acquiring both strong legal skills and familiarity with business concepts.
+Our Entertainment Law courses emphasize the importance of acquiring both strong legal skills and familiarity with business concepts.
 The curriculum features a combination of lecture-style and skill-based courses taught principally in a workshop format.
 You also have the option of enrolling in electives through the renowned USC School of Cinematic Arts.

 - Antitrust Law I